datacharmer/dbdeployer/README.md

     Use "dbdeployer [command] --help" for more information about a command.

 The flags listed in the main screen can be used with any commands.
+The flags _--my-cnf-options_ and _--init-options_ can be used several times.

 If you don't have any tarballs installed in your system, you should first *unpack* it (see an example above).